duplicity

 SYNOPSIS

-For detailed descriptions for each command see chapter ACTIONS.
+For detailed descriptions for each action see chapter ACTIONS.

 duplicity list-current-files [options] [--time time] target_url